Eliel Saarinen

-Gottlieb Eliel Saarinen (/ˈsɑːrɪnən/, [ˈeliel ˈsɑːrinen]; August 20, 1873 – July 1, 1950) was a Finnish-American architect known for his work with art nouveau buildings in the early years of the 20th century.
-He was also the father of famed architect Eero Saarinen.
+Gottlieb Eliel Saarinen (/ˈsɑːrɪnən/, [ˈeliel ˈsɑːrinen]; August 20, 1873 – July 1, 1950) was a Finnish and American architect, designer, and urban planner.
+Saarinen worked in a diverse range of styles in his native Finland and, after emigrating in 1923, the United States.
+He was the father of architect Eero Saarinen and designer Pipsan Saarinen Swanson.

-Life and work in Finland
+Early life and work in Finland

+Saarinen was born in Rantasalmi on 20 August 1873 to Lutheran clergyman Juho Saarinen and his wife, Selma, née Broms.
 Saarinen was educated in Helsinki at the Helsinki University of Technology.
 From 1896 to 1905 he worked as a partner with Herman Gesellius and Armas Lindgren at the firm Gesellius, Lindgren, Saarinen.
 His first major work with the firm, the Finnish pavilion at the Paris 1900 World Fair, exhibited an extraordinary convergence of stylistic influences: Finnish wooden architecture, the British Gothic Revival, and the Jugendstil.
 Saarinen's early manner was later christened the Finnish National Romanticism and culminated in the Helsinki Central railway station (designed 1904, constructed 1910–14).

 From 1910 to 1915 he worked on the extensive city-planning project of Munksnäs-Haga and later published a book on the subject.
 In January 1911 he became a consultant in city planning for Tallinn, Governorate of Estonia and was invited to Budapest to advise in city development.
 In 1912, a brochure written by Saarinen about the planning problems of Budapest was published.
-He was runner up behind Walter Burley Griffin in an international competition to design the new Australian capital city of Canberra in 1912, but the following year he received the first place award in an international competition for his plan of Reval.
+He was runner up behind Walter Burley Griffin in an international competition to design the new Australian capital city of Canberra in 1912, but the following year he received the first place award in an international competition for his plan of the city of Reval, now known as Tallinn.
 From 1917 to 1918 Saarinen worked on the city-plan for greater Helsinki.
 He also designed a series of postage stamps issued 1917 and the Finnish markka banknotes introduced in 1922.

 After the divorce from his first wife, Mathilde (who then married Herman Gesellius), on March 6, 1904, Saarinen married his second wife, Louise (Loja) Gesellius, a sculptor in Helsinki, and the younger sister of Herman Gesellius.
 They had a daughter Eva-Lisa (Pipsan) on March 31, 1905, and a son Eero on August 20, 1910.